mayankpshahi/Flower-Image-Classifier/README.md

 # Flower-Image-Classifier
 A project of classifying flower from images .
-Final project in pytorch scholarship challenge
+It was my final project in pytorch scholarship challenge